ChainlinkResources/docs/source/includes/_authorization.md

 # Authorization

-Provide requires an API token to authorize the vast majority of platform requests.
-An API token is an encoded JWT and contains an identifier referencing the authorized entity as the subject (`sub`) in the claims.
-The encoded JWT token may also include an expiration (`exp`) and arbitrary data (`data`), among other standard JWT claims, and is signed using the `RS256` algorithm.
-The authorized entity (i.e., the `User` or `Application`) may use the signed `Token` to access one or more platform resources.
+Provide requires the presence of a `bearer` API token to authorize most API calls.
+A `bearer` API token is an encoded JWT which contains a subject claim (`sub`) which references the authorized entity (i.e., a `User` or `Application`).
+The encoded JWT token will, in most cases, include an expiration (`exp`) after which the token is no longer valid.
+Tokens issued without an expiration date (i.e., certain machine-to-machine API tokens) can be explicitly revoked.
+The standard and application-specific JWT claims are signed using the `RS256` algorithm.
+The authorized entity may use the signed bearer `Token` to access one or more platform resources for which the `Token` was authorized.
 Unless otherwise noted, all API requests must include a header such as: `Authorization: bearer <JWT>`.

 The bearer `Authorization` header is scoped to an authorized platform `User` or an `Application` as described above.